ckeditor/ckeditor4-docs/guides/dev/features/magicline/README.md

 It is also possible to modify the default list of elements that trigger the appearance of magic line.

-The CKEDITOR.config.magicline_putEverywhere option activates the all-encompassing mode which causes magic line to appear for all block-level elements as defined in CKEDITOR.dtd.$block.
+The CKEDITOR.config.magicline_everywhere option activates the all-encompassing mode which causes magic line to appear for all block-level elements as defined in CKEDITOR.dtd.$block.

-    CKEDITOR.config.magicline_putEverywhere = true;
+    CKEDITOR.config.magicline_everywhere = true;

 The CKEDITOR.config.magicline_tabuList option lets you blacklist certain elements by providing a list of attributes that, if assigned, prevent magic line from appearing for these elements.